AarushMathad/researchpilot/README.md

 An autonomous multi-agent academic research assistant.
 Give it a topic — it plans search queries, retrieves and ranks papers from Semantic Scholar and arXiv, summarises each one, identifies gaps in the literature, and writes a full literature review.

 > **Status: Active development.** Core pipeline is functional.
 Formal testing and benchmarking in progress.
+This project was built with help from Claude (frontend, debugging, and documentation).
 ---

 ![Home screen](screenshots/home.png)